justbread24/Applied-DS-Capstone/README.md

 ## Model Interpretation
+For this section we will be using the best model, which is SMOTE+Random Forest, and interpreting it.
 To understand what the model was learning, I used both feature importance and SHAP.

 ### Most important features
 <img width="990" height="690" alt="image" src="https://github.com/user-attachments/assets/14616ea4-6041-41b4-8aaa-77caea34a008" />